phusion/passenger/CONTRIBUTING.md

    Source code shared by the Apache and Nginx modules.
  * `ext/common/agents` <br>
    Source code of the PassengerAgent executable.
 The agent can be started in multiple modes.
-   * The watchdog is is the main Phusion Passenger control process, starts the HTTP server and the logging agent, and restarts them when they crash.
+   * The watchdog is the main Phusion Passenger process.
+It starts the Passenger core and the UstRouter, and restarts them when they crash.
 It also cleans everything up upon shut down.
-   * The HTTP server performs most of the heavy lifting.
+   * The core performs most of the heavy lifting.
 It parses requests, spawns application processes, forwards requests to the correct process and forwards application responses back to the web server.
-   * The logging agent processes Union Station data and sends them to the Union Station server.
+   * The UstRouter processes Union Station data and sends them to the Union Station server.
  * `bin` <br>
    User executables.
  * `helper-scripts` <br>